-Sarasota County is celebrating its centennial this year—but our region has a long and varied history that extends far beyond those 100 years.
+Sarasota County is more than 100 years old—but our region has a long and varied history that extends far beyond those 100 years.
 According to Visit Sarasota County, there’s evidence of people living and traveling here up to 12,000 years ago.
 The Spanish famously came to Florida—including the west coast—in the 1500s, claiming the peninsula for Spain and searching for the Fountain of Youth.
 And in the late 19th and early 20th centuries, tourists recognized the Sarasota region for its natural beauty and temperate climate and began visiting.
 (Not much has changed in that regard.)

 In 1884, Lewis Colson, a former slave, came to the area with his wife Irene to plat the town of Sara Sota for the Florida Mortgage and Investment Company, a Scottish company.
 According to the Sarasota Herald-Tribune, Colson planted a stake in the center of downtown’s Five Points, announcing, “We will lay out the town of Sarasota from this hub.”
 Later, he and Irene—a midwife for the Black community—donated land for the Bethlehem Baptist Church, Sarasota’s first Black church.
 Colson became its first minister, serving as pastor for 16 years.
 (His influence was widespread: between 1899 and 1937, 12 more Black churches were founded.)
 Colson died in 1922, at age 78, and he and Irene are buried in downtown Sarasota’s Rosemary Cemetery, the only African American community members to be interred there.